fastify/fast-json-stringify/README.md

 <a name="additionalProperties"></a>
 #### Additional properties
-`fast-json-stringify` supports additional properties as defined inside JSON schema.
+`fast-json-stringify` supports additional properties as defined by JSON schema.
 *additionalProperties* must be an object or a boolean, declared in this way: `{ type: 'type' }`.
 *additionalProperties* will work only for the properties that are not explicitly listed in the *properties* and *patternProperties* objects.

-If *additionalProperties* is not present or is setted to false, every property that is not explicitly listed in the *properties* and *patternProperties* objects, will be ignored, as said in <a href="#missingFields">Missing fields</a>.
+If *additionalProperties* is not present or is set to `false`, every property that is not explicitly listed in the *properties* and *patternProperties* objects,will be ignored, as described in <a href="#missingFields">Missing fields</a>.
-If *additionalProperties* is setted to *true*, it will be used `fast-safe-stringify` to stringify the additional properties.
-If you want to achieve maximum performances we strongly encourage you to use a fixed schema where possible.
+If *additionalProperties* is set to `true`, it will be used by `fast-safe-stringify` to stringify the additional properties.
+If you want to achieve maximum performance, we strongly encourage you to use a fixed schema where possible.
 Example:
 ```javascript
 const stringify = fastJson({